ONyklicek/Docker-Lamp-Server/README.md

 Done.
 The LAMP container will auto pull in any SSL certificates in `config/ssl` when it starts.
 As long as you configure the vhosts file correctly and place the SSL certificates in `config/ssl`, any time you turn on your LAMP container `https` will work on your specified domains.

-## Contributing

-We are happy if you want to create a pull request or help people with their issues.
-If you want to create a PR, please remember that this stack is not built for production usage, and changes should be good for general purpose and not overspecialized.

-> Please note that we simplified the project structure from several branches for each php version, to one centralized master branch.
-Please create your PR against master branch.
->
-> Thank you!

 ## Why you shouldn't use this stack unmodified in production